tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-experiments-outcomes-much-later.md

 **Cameras**.
 In this series I tried to embrace a DSLR instead of my smartphone camera.
 I ended up becoming the team photographer for my daughter's soccer team&mdash;an activity that has involved endless taking of photos, followed by processing, uploading, and sharing of the photos.
 It's been an interesting role and outcome.
 I like taking pictures, as many do.
 It's interesting how one goal ends up leading to unintended hobbies and interests.
 The only drawback is carrying a large camera around.
 Except for a zoom lens for sports photography, the smartphone camera does a heck of a good job.

 **Wayfinding**.
-In this series I tried to get rid of navigation through my smartphone and instead learn the areas I drive.
-I still try to navigate without following Google Maps, but whenever I go outside my familiar area, I often revert to Google Maps.
+In this series I tried to abandoning with GPS apps on my smartphone and instead learn the areas I drive.
+I still try to navigate without following Google Maps, but whenever I go to an unfamiliar area, I often revert to Google Maps.
 It takes so much time and preparation to navigate to an unfamiliar area, with little payoff for memorizing the street grid if I won't be returning there for many months or years.
-I wish I were better about wayfinding, though.
+I wish I were better about wayfinding on my own, though.
+Driving is really more enjoyable without using a phone.

 ## Overall